szpajder/dumpvdl2/README.md

 If you get error messages about lost samples on Raspberry Pi, try adding `--usb-mode 1`.
 This switches USB transfer mode from isochronous to bulk, which is usually enough to rectify this problem.
 If it does not help, it might be that your Pi is overloaded or not beefy enough for the task.
 Try reducing the number of decoded VDL2 channels as a workaround.
+See also the FAQ section "CPU usage on Raspberry Pi is very high" below.

 ##### SDRPLAY RSP native driver